dnashwilton/relationship-rating/README.md

 The only time I was successful was when I copied and pasted the html and css code onto the html and css sheets on Visual Studio 2022 and saved everything.
 I right-clicked the index.html and deployed Chrome, Opera and Firefox.

-Tested the comments page with and without inputs in all fields.

-Tested all links on all pages.

-Verified the comments form is unable to be submitted with the required information (Name, Email, radio buttons and checkboxs clicked and the comments section).

 Website tested in Firefox, Opera, Edge and Chrome.

-Lighthouse scores

-Index Page

-Lighthouse scores

-Early History Page

-Lighthouse scores

-Lighthouse scores

-History of the Mansion Page

-Lighthouse scores

-Comments Page

-Lighthouse scores

-Maps Page

-Navigation Menu
-The relevant page will open
-Clicked each menu link
-Taken to selected Page

-Social Link icons
-External links will open
-Click on icon
-Taken to selected site in new tab

-Required form fields
-If the required field are left blank, the form will not submit.
-The fields will display messsages Incomplete form
-A message will be displayed to make sure the correct information is filled in

-Form submit button
-When the submit button is pressed, the form submits Complete form and click button
-Information is sent and form cleared ready for more inputs

 <br>